Fraukindermann/Mapping-Thonet/pages/Creator.md

 title: Creator
 layout: creator
 permalink: /creator.html
-# see _data/config-browse.csv for display options
-# the Browse visualization will be added below the content in this file
+# a creator visualization will be added below the content in this file
+---

+## Collection Creator